Elizabeth L. Hillman

 Hillman has had a longstanding academic interest in women’s education, and expertise in military gender issues that has brought her national and international recognition.
 Her Master’s thesis focused on the design of 1970s women’s uniforms in the national service academies.
 Her PhD dissertation addressed assumptions about race, gender, and sexuality by the U.S. armed forces in the prosecution of military crimes.

-Hillman has conducted extensive research on the history of sexual violence in military organizations and culture, which led to her appointment in 2013 to the Response Systems to the Adult Sexual Assault Crimes Panel (RSP), an independent panel chartered by the U.S. Congress to study and make recommendations about sexual assault in the U.S. military.
+Hillman has conducted extensive research on the history of sexual violence in military organizations and culture, which led to her appointment, 2013–2014, to the Response Systems to the Adult Sexual Assault Crimes Panel (RSP), an independent panel chartered by the U.S. Congress to study and make recommendations about sexual assault in the U.S. military.
 She went on to chair the RSP’s Comparative Systems Subcommittee, leading the preparation and drafting of a comprehensive report recommending significant changes to improve military responses to sexual assault.
 She has testified as an expert witness on several occasions before Congressional committees and other venues.

 Hillman has authored books, book chapters and journal articles, and was the principal researcher and author of a comparative study of national military responses to sexual assault, commissioned by the United Nations Office of the High Commissioner for Human Rights.
 She is a director and past president of the National Institute of Military Justice (NIMJ), a non-profit dedicated to promoting fairness in and public understanding of military justice worldwide, and sits on the editorial boards of Gender and Conflict and Critical Military Studies.